STEM I: Program Details

-SPARK courses expose students to the intellectual concepts and processes of STEM-based topics that are taught at Brown University.
+Students are exposed to the intellectual concepts and processes of STEM-based topics that are taught at Brown University.
 The courses are “inquiry-based” and “experiential.”
 The students conduct experiments, explore and make their own discoveries.

 Inquiry-based instruction means that the students themselves—by asking appropriate questions—seek out knowledge, information, and scientific truth.
 This approach assures that the students gain a deep conceptual understanding of complex phenomena.

-SPARK students learn from the ground up by first focusing on the basics and then by continuously reaching further to gain a deeper understanding of more advanced concepts.
+Students learn from the ground up by first focusing on the basics and then by continuously reaching further to gain a deeper understanding of more advanced concepts.
 By being exposed to this type of inquiry, students not only learn how to think critically but also get hands-on experience similar to how professionals conduct research and make discoveries.

-Carefully developed and age-appropriate activities have been woven through the SPARK curriculum to provide students with opportunities to explore many facets of personal development.
+Carefully developed and age-appropriate activities have been woven through the STEM I curriculum to provide students with opportunities to explore many facets of personal development.
 These activities are designed to encourage introspection and clarification of personal values, and to expand communication skills.
 A variety of non-competitive games and tasks are incorporated to develop team-building and creative problem-solving skills.
 Students will also interact with graduate students and postdoctoral fellows at Brown to learn about some of the many possible careers in science and what it takes to get there.

 SPARK Student Goals:

 - Through intensive academic work gain an understanding of the requirements to be successful in challenging academic settings

 - Gain a better understanding of the complexity of solutions needed to solve some of the greatest challenges we face today, and learn skills and strategies to understand and tackle the future

 - Learn from current faculty and graduate students about their research and begin to explore possible career opportunities